Application period is April 5, 2026-May 30, 2026

 How does this program work?

-In 2023, six American and six Israeli conductors will be selected to participate in a bilateral, mutual exchange to take place in 2024.
+In 2026, six American and six New Zealand conductors will be selected to participate in a bilateral, mutual exchange to take place in 2027.
 Conductors will be paired based on backgrounds and interests, and will visit each other’s choral communities, sharing techniques, and learning best practices.

 How long is the residency and when?

-American conductors host visiting Israeli counterparts in their local regions for approximately 3-5 days either prior to, or following the Region conference in their Region and attend Region conference with their guest.
+American conductors host visiting conductors in their local regions for approximately 3-5 days either prior to, or following the National Conference.
 American hosts are expected to create a schedule of activities for their guest.
 Typical activities include leading rehearsals, giving workshops, teaching classes, participating in music for faith communities, rehearsal and concert observations, and in some cases leading concerts or portions of concerts.
 Itineraries that reach a broad community and multiple organizations are encouraged.

 What opportunities will I have if I am selected?